bigbizze/pinescript-docs/final_combined_manual.md

 ## Levels

-Pine Script™ has an `hline()` function to plot horizontal lines (see the page on [Levels](Levels)). `hline()` is useful because it has some line styles unavailable with `plot()`, but it also has some limitations, namely that it does not accept "series color", and that its `price` parameter requires an "input int/float”, so cannot vary during the script's execution.
+Pine Script™ has an `hline()` function to plot horizontal lines (see the page on ). `hline()` is useful because it has some line styles unavailable with `plot()`, but it also has some limitations, namely that it does not accept "series color", and that its `price` parameter requires an "input int/float”, so cannot vary during the script's execution.

 You can plot levels with `plot()` in a few different ways.
 This shows a CCI indicator with levels plotted using `plot()`: